A non-auto-ID sensor must be manually identified, regardless of the data collection program in use.

 An auto-ID sensor is automatically identified when the sensor is connected to a Vernier interface.

 A Smart Sensor is a special auto-ID sensor.
 It has internal memory that allows the user to store a custom calibration to the sensor.
 A custom calibration can be read and used with any data collection program.
-A custom calibration can only be stored to the sensor memory via Logger Pro 3.3 or newer or a LabQuest.
+A custom calibration can only be stored to the sensor memory via Logger Pro 3.3 or newer or the LabQuest App.

 As new models of each sensor are introduced, a feature that is often added is the ability to Auto ID or to be a Smart Sensor.
 Many older sensors are not smart.